Housing and Home & Community Based Services

 - Supportive housing services are for people who are homeless who have one or more chronic conditions or disabilities and need a range of support services to remain housed.
 People who are served through supportive housing have a history of institutionalization or are at risk of institutionalization.

 Equally important, is having long-term services and supports (LTSS) that are person directed to achieve maximum independence, autonomy and dignity.
-Long-term services and supports assist a person with their activities of daily living (e.g., eating, bathing, toileting) and instrumental activities of daily living (e.g., making phone calls, paying bills, managing medication) or support the person to become more independent and engaged in their community.
+Home and Community Based Services (HCBS) are types of person-centered care delivered in the home and community.
+HCBS assist a person with their activities of daily living (e.g., eating, bathing, toileting) and instrumental activities of daily living (e.g., making phone calls, paying bills, managing medication) or support the person to become more independent and engaged in their community.

-- LTSS are delivered in home- and community-based settings as well as institutions.
+- LTSS and HCBS are delivered in home and community-based settings as well as institutions.

 - LTSS are used by people with disabilities or disabling chronic conditions of all ages.